 Editorial Review

-Every Live Protocol article passes through an independent AI review system (Qwen 3.5 with advanced reasoning) that verifies factual accuracy against the original transcripts, corrects any name misspellings from audio transcription, ensures the title is original, and checks grammar and journalistic quality.
-Articles that fail review are not published.
+Every Live Protocol article passes through an independent AI review system that verifies factual accuracy against the original transcripts, cross-references key facts against search engine results, corrects any name misspellings from audio transcription, ensures the headline is accurate and not sensationalist, and checks grammar and journalistic quality.
+Articles that do not meet editorial standards are revised or withheld.

 Publication